DLiNa/dlina.github.io/_posts/2017-07-09-Gogol-Leaving-the-Theatre.md

   <img src="https://dlina.github.io/presentations/2017-spb/images/Screenshot_Shinyapp_2017-06-21.jpg" alt="RusDraCor as Shiny App (screenshot)" style="width:760px;margin-top:15px;margin-bottom:30px;">
 </figure>

-… and can be access at **[https://rusdracor.shinyapps.io/showcase/](https://rusdracor.shinyapps.io/showcase/)**.
+… and can be accessed at **[https://rusdracor.shinyapps.io/showcase/](https://rusdracor.shinyapps.io/showcase/)**.
 It features live data, so to speak, continuously generated from our TEI files as the corpus grows.
-"Leaving the Theatre" is among the plays, as are works by Blok, Bulgakov, Chechov, Fonvizin, Gorky, Gumilyov, Krylov, Majakovsky, Ostrovsky, Plavilschikov, Prutkov ☺, Pushkin, Sumarokov, Leo Tolstoy and Turgenev.
+"Leaving the Theatre" is among the plays, as are works by Blok, Bulgakov, Chechov, Fonvizin, Gorky, Gumilyov, Krylov, Mayakovsky, Ostrovsky, Plavilschikov, Prutkov ☺, Pushkin, Sumarokov, Leo Tolstoy and Turgenev.
 And more is to come.

 Oh, our project will also be presented at the ["Digitizing the Stage" conference](https://digitizingthestage.wordpress.com/) starting tomorrow at the University of Oxford.

-Etc. ect. etc.
+Etc. etc. etc.